Connect with 2,000+ expecting and new parents seeking support each month. New jobs posted every hour.

 I will be giving birth at BC Women’s Hospital in Vancouver, BC and am looking for support during labor.
 I am getting care from a midwife team at Westside Midwives and have a healthy pregnancy and baby.
 Unless something surprising occurs, I will have a vaginal birth, likely with an epidural.
 I am curious but nervous about doing a natural birth.
 Alongside a midwife (and hopefully a doula!), my husband will be present as support during the birth.
 This is my first pregnancy, so I’m not sure what to expect!
 My budget is up to $2000, but we may be willing to pay more for the right person.

 Birth doula.
-Hospital birth, normal birth Need someone close by during labour, comforting, calm and understanding Also looking for a midwife willing to do home birth.
+Hospital birth, normal birth Need someone close by during labour, comforting, calm and understanding.

 Hospital birth My budget depends on approved coverage through Indigenous health benefits as I’m First Nation.
 This is my first baby and I’m looking for a supportive, positive birth experience in hospital.
 I’d like a doula who can help me stay calm, informed, and supported during labour and postpartum.